Shubhamx18/argocd-gitops/practicals/netflix-manifests/README.md

 # Netflix Deployment with ArgoCD — Declarative Approach

-> 📌 **Declarative = You describe the desired state in YAML, push to Git, and ArgoCD handles the rest.**
+> 📌 **Declarative = You describe the desired state in YAML, push to Git , and ArgoCD handles the rest.**
 > No manual `kubectl apply`.
 No running commands every time.
 Git is the single source of truth.

 ```